yadamit/Deadlines/README.md

 ### Deadlines
 Simple command line tool to track deadlines.
-Show upcoming deadlines in color.
+Shows upcoming deadlines in color.

 Use:
 * `deadlines --add dl_name date month year --details "Don't miss it"` : Adds a new deadline.
 Date, month and year are integers and optional.